 7.2 Candidates Section

-a) The winner and runner up of each previous Reserve Section shall be entitled to enter a Candidates' Section.
+a) The winner and runner up of each previous Reserve Section will be entitled to enter a Candidates' Section.

-b) The players who finished 3rd and 4th in the previous Candidates Section shall be entitled to enter a Candidates Section.
+b) The players who finished 3rd and 4th in the previous Candidates Section will be entitled to enter a Candidates Section.

-c) The players who scored at least -1 (i.e. 6.5 points in a 15-player Final; or 5.5 points in a 13-player Final; or 4.5 points in an 11-player Final) in the previous or ongoing Final shall be entitled to enter a Candidates Section.
+c) The players who scored at least -1 (i.e. 6.5 points in a 15-player Final; or 5.5 points in a 13-player Final; or 4.5 points in an 11-player Final) in the previous or ongoing Final will be entitled to enter a Candidates Section.
 (The qualification criteria may be reviewed in the light of withdrawals)

-d) A maximum of three players will be nominated by each of the home nations The nominated players must all have an ICCF Rating above a figure laid down by the tri-federation sub-committee.
-If a federation is unable to nominate enough players the highest rated players from that federation will be considered nominated.
+d) A maximum of three players will be nominated by each of the home nations.
+The nominated players must all have an ICCF Rating above a figure laid down by the tri-federation Committee.
+If a federation is unable to nominate enough players the highest rated players from that federation will be considered nominated automatically..

 e) Any qualifications to the Candidates section require a score greater than 50% to be achieved to be valid.